-16.7 Opting-out of the Sales of your Personal Information
+15.10 Opting-out of the Sales or Sharing of your Personal Information

-Subject to certain exclusions under the CCPA, you have the right to opt-out of the sale of your personal information.
-Once we receive your request, we will not sell your personal information, unless an exclusion applies.
+Subject to certain exclusions under Applicable Data Privacy Laws, you have the right to opt-out of the “sale” or “share” of your personal information.
+Once we receive your request, we will not sell or share your personal information, unless an exclusion applies.

 To opt-out of the sale of your personal information that we collected directly from you or other third-parties, please submit a request to us by either:

-We will not discriminate against you for exercising any of your rights under the CCPA.
-Accordingly, and unless permitted by the CCPA, we will not:
+We will not discriminate against you for exercising any of your rights under Applicable Data Privacy Laws.
+Accordingly, and unless permitted by the Applicable Data Privacy Laws, we will not:

 - deny you goods or services;